swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/introduction.md

     While the costs associated with this section are **expected to be free**, it is recommended to review the pricing details of cloud services before initiating this part.

+## State of the MLOps process

+With the experiment versioned and reproducible, the model is ready to be served and deployed.
+In this part, you will address the following issues:

+- [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state
+- [ ] Model cannot be easily used from outside of the experiment context
+- [ ] Model requires manual publication to the artifact registry
+- [ ] Model is not accessible on the Internet and cannot be used anywhere
+- [ ] Model requires manual deployment on the cluster
+- [ ] Model cannot be trained on hardware other than the local machine
+- [ ] Model cannot be trained on custom hardware for specific use-cases